Iran-Novin Party

-The newly founded Iran-Novin Party (INP), meaning "Party of New Iran" (Persian: حزب ایران نوین, romanized: Ḥezb-e Īrān-e Novīn), emerged in January 2023 through the efforts of Iranian members of the Farashgard Foundation and other exiled political activists who sought to establish a new political party.
+The newly founded Iran-Novin Party (INP), meaning "Party of New Iran" (Persian: حزب ایران نوین, romanized: Hezb-e Īrān-e Novīn), emerged in January 2023 through the efforts of Iranian members of the Farashgard Foundation and other exiled political activists who sought to establish a new political party.

 The new Iran-Novin Party (INP) takes its name from the original Iran Novin Party (New Iran Party), which was founded in 1963 and dissolved in 1975.
 The original party aimed to modernize Iran and sought to achieve this during its tenure in government from 1964 to 1975.

 History

 The genesis of the newly formed Iran-Novin Party (INP) is rooted in the ideological stream known as "Pahlavism."
 This means that the founders of the INP view themselves and their party as heirs to the Constitutional Revolution of 1906.
 They firmly believe that the two Pahlavi monarchs, Reza Shah Pahlavi and Mohammad Reza Shah Pahlavi, played pivotal roles in establishing constitutional frameworks in Iran.
 These efforts received strong support from patriotic Iranians dedicated to the nation’s reconstruction, resulting in significant achievements.

-The members of the new Iran-Novin Party (INP) view themselves as heirs to this rich political legacy.
+The members of the new Iran-Novin Party (INP) view themselves as heirs to this political legacy.